mwhudson/debian-astroid/README.rst

 usages.
 They include some support for static inference and local name scopes.
 Furthermore, astroid builds partial trees by inspecting living objects.

-Main modules are:

-* `bases`, `node_classses` and `scoped_nodes` contain the classes for the different type of nodes of the tree.

-* the `manager` contains a high level object to get astroid trees from source files and living objects.
-It maintains a cache of previously constructed tree for quick access.

 Installation